nextcloud/documentation/user_manual/groupware/contacts.rst

 Adding Contacts
 ---------------

-When you first access the Contacts app, an empty default address book becomes available:
+When you first access the Contacts app, the system address book containing all users on the instance you are allowed to see, plus an empty default address book becomes available:

 .. figure:: ../images/contacts_empty.png